 Below are some of the best no code actual applications created by some insanely talented Makers who launched using Zapier as part of the side project stack.

-Pricey - in order to really achieve some key workflows you will easily dip into the $65 per month category.
-Although Zapier did make some really key changes to increasing their pull times this is a key feature.
-You can check out more at the bottom of update #1 if you’d like to learn more.
+Cost - in order to really achieve some key workflows you will may dip into the $65 per month category.
+Zapier did make some really key changes to increasing their pull times this is a key feature.

 1. Zapier was my automation hack.
 When people signed up on Gumroad a “Zap�? occurred that would send an introductory email saying them and linking them to the final step, set your preferences. //Whit used a link to a Typeform form to set the user preferences.